irawoodring/343/c-lectures/PITCHME.md

 student my_student_array[1000];
 ```

 However!
 This is static creation of the array (compile-time).
-This means that the array is on the stack and cannot grow during the program's run-time.
+These array cannot be reassigned later in the program's runtime, so their size is fixed until recompiled..
 ---
 **Memory Management**
 ***